ustclug/mirrorrequest/README.md

 # University of Science and Technology of China Open Source Mirrors New Mirror Request

-If you want us [USTC mirrors](http://mirrors.ustc.edu.cn/) to add some new mirror or feature or modify the configration of exist mirror, plsese submit an [**issue**](https://github.com/ustclug/mirrorrequest/issues) in this repository.
+If you want [USTC mirrors](http://mirrors.ustc.edu.cn/) to add some new mirror or feature or modify the configration of exist mirror, plsese submit an [**issue**](https://github.com/ustclug/mirrorrequest/issues) in this repository.
 We will accept high vote project.

 ## request format